Chungus1310/chuns-nailpolish-finder/README.md

 1. User selects a color using the color picker
 2. Color is converted to a name using ntc.js
+3. User can choose between Amazon or Yandex Market
-3. Backend scrapes Amazon for matching products
+4. Backend scrapes selected marketplace for matching products
-4. Results are displayed in a responsive grid
+5. Results are displayed in a responsive grid
-5. Users can click products to view on Amazon
+6. Users can click products to view on respective marketplace

 ## 📱 Responsive Design